Posted at Jan 29, 2019 8:30:13 PM by Michelle Sternbauer | Share

 If you are embarking on a website design or redesign project, you are going to need a place for that website to live.
 Picking a provider for your web hosting services can seem like a daunting task due to the sheer number of options available these days.
-Here are some tips on what to consider when choosing among web hosting companies.
+Here are some tips on what to look for and how to choose among web hosting companies.

 There are a multitude of web hosting companies out there with prices ranging from very cheap to hundreds of dollars per month.
-In addition to cost, keep the following aspects in mind when doing your web hosting comparison.
+In addition to cost, keep the following aspects in mind when comparing your web hosting options.

 Decide how much support and what kind of support you will need from your web hosting provider.
 You want to be sure that you have access to at least a basic level of support via email or a ticket system.
 Many web hosting companies also have 24-hour phone support available, so this is something to consider if it's important to you to be able to get a human on the phone to help you should you have any issues.

-When evaluating web hosting companies and packages, it's important to accurately estimate the amount of traffic that your website will get.
+When evaluating different web hosting options, it's important to accurately estimate the amount of traffic that your website will get.
 (Pro tip: Take a peek at your Google Analytics.)
 Hosting providers generally set their prices based on storage and bandwidth, so you want to be sure that you are choosing a package that will best fit your needs.
 You can always start small and scale up as you grow.

 One way to start small is through shared hosting.
 With shared hosting, multiple websites share the same server.
 This is usually an okay starting place, but if your traffic grows, being part of a shared resource can slow things down.